 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-One of the unique characteristics of the Gilbert Place / Thompson Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.0% of the neighborhoods in America.
+The Gilbert Place / Thompson Park neighborhood stands out for having an average per capita income lower than 99.0% of the neighborhoods in the United States.
 The Gilbert Place / Thompson Park neighborhood also has a greater percentage of children living in poverty (67.8%) than found in 98.2% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 In addition, an extraordinary 22.4% of the residents of the Gilbert Place / Thompson Park neighborhood are currently enrolled in college.
 This is such a large part of life in this neighborhood that the neighborhood changes a great deal with the change of semesters and is far quieter during the summer when many students are away.